9th graders must register for 13.5 credits.

 5200- ALGEBRA II

-Grade 9, 10, 11, 12 (full year)
+Grade 9, 10, 11, 12 (Full Year)

-Prerequisite: Algebra 9 (or equivalent) and Geometry.
+Prerequisite: Algebra 9 (or equivalent) and Geometry

-This course builds upon the Algebra I and Geometry courses, providing greater depth in theory, calculation, and application.
+This course builds upon the Algebra 9 and Geometry courses, providing greater depth in theory, calculation, and application.
 It is a course that is necessary for students planning to attend a four-year college.
 Topics will include linear and quadratic equations and inequalities, matrices, systems of equations, characteristics of functions, powers and roots, exponential and logarithmic functions, polynomials, rational functions, conic sections, sequences, series, probability and statistics.
 Graphing calculators will be used extensively in this course.

 6000 - EARTH & SPACE SCIENCE